 - the Borrower will be annoyed and unlikely to book your car again - they may even give up on peer-to-peer car-sharing altogether;

-- we will charge you in order to help compensate the Borrower for the inconvenience and for finding alternative transport (up to $100).
+- we will charge you in order to compensate the Borrower for the inconvenience and the cost of alternative transport (up to $40).

 Are there any situations where I can cancel a booking without a fee?